Biomedical Engineering

 BME 432.
 Fundamentals of Biomedical Optics.
 3 Credits.

 Biomedical optics is an emerging interdisciplinary field where optical methods are utilized to reveal biological mechanisms, diagnose and treat diseases.
 This course will cover the fundamental principle of optical instruments and their applications in biology and medicine.
 Topics of the course include modern optical devices, optical system design, tissue optical properties, light-tissue interactions, and applications of optical instruments in biomedicine.
 This course is interdisciplinary and is suitable for graduate and advanced undergraduate students.
 There is a strong research component to the course expecting the students to produce a written report at the end and present their results to the class.
 This course is also designed to bring together students with various backgrounds in physics, math and programming.
-Prerequisites: PHYS 252 and EE 314.
+Prerequisite: PHYS 252 and EE 314.
 S.

 BME 460.
 Computational Biology.
 3 Credits.

 Students will be introduced to the fundamentals of molecular biology and recent advance in genomics technology.
 The students will be shown how to use basic computational approaches in the field.
 This course also aims to provide students with a practical and hands-on experience with common bioinformatics tools and databases.
 Students will be trained in the basic theory and application of programs used for database searching, genomic/protein sequence analysis, and prediction of genomic/protein functions.
 Students will also discuss the social impact of this emerging technology and overwhelming information.
 Hence, bioinformatics can be considered as a field of data science for solving problems in biology and human health.
 This course is geared toward biologists who routinely work with data and need to analyze it in a novel way, above and beyond statistical analysis, using the "machine learning" paradigm.
 This course teaches students how to identify variables (that explain outcomes) in an experiment and use techniques to filter, manipulate and act upon the data.
-Prerequisites: EE 304 and BIMD 221.
+Prerequisite: EE 304 and BIMD 221.
 F.